 The same technique can be applied to Buddhabrot images.
 You need 3 arrays that keep track of the hitcount for the red, green and blue channels.
 Each RGB value has a starting and ending iteration range.
 For example, you iterate for a maximum of 1000 iterations over the image and red is set to the range of between 0 and 50 iterations, green is set to range of 50 to 200 iterations and blue is set to the range of 200 to 1000 iterations.
 If the iteration count of a certain pixel is 250 then only the blue hitcount buffer is updated.
 The buffers are then individually sqrt scaled and then combined into the final pixel RGB color.
-This gives images like the following;
+This images throughout this post use sqrt scaled nebulabrot coloring.

 The main problem with using the Buddhabrot method to render images is when you zoom into them.
 The initial random points selected for each new orbit need to remain in the range between -0.5 and +2 for the real axis and -1.3 to +1.3 on the imaginary axis to give an accurate image without artifacts.
 But, the more you zoom into an image, the fewer of these random initial points will lead to an orbit that passes through the “visible area” you are zoomed into.
 Even at moderate zoom levels this leads to a few pixels hit per second and unless you are willing to leave your PC churning away for a week you are not going to get reasonable quality results from zoomed in images.

 Alexander Boswell explains how to use the Metropolis-Hastings method to speed up zoomed in Buddhabrots on this page.
 This is a superb way to speed up zoomed in Buddhabrots.